Applying product analytics to understand how customers actually use the product.

 Effective product management analytics will help you to test your assumptions and check if your intuition has led your path.

 With the answers to these questions, you will be able to improve your product in different areas.
-That will definitely lead to accelerated retention and lifetime value.
+And this will definitely lead to accelerated retention and lifetime value.

-Why are product analytics important?
+Why is product analytics important?
 There is no absolutely simple product.
 Most of them require numerous decisions when building.

-Luckily, today data science and analytics provide smart and accurate ways to decision-making, although we know that millions of successful products have certainly been created with only experience and instinct.
+Luckily, today data science and analytics provide smart and accurate ways of decision-making; although, we know that millions of successful products have certainly been created with only experience and instinct.

 Good analytics is a godsend for any product team.
 There is no need to guess or rely on customer interviews when making decisions.
-With the help of product analytics, you can see how well you are meeting user needs in real time.
+With the help of product analytics, you can see how well you meet user needs in real time.

 It is possible to measure the success of individual features.
-Used properly, analytics can transform your ability to generate ideas and design user experiences.
+Used properly, analytics can transform your ability to generate ideas and design user experience.